XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 > Crit damage is buffed and crit chance always procs.

-### There's too many dolls with unique skills.
-How do they all work?

-> [Bilibili guide to doll skills.](https://www.bilibili.com/read/readlist/rl100361) May not exactly be up-to-date.

 ### Can the Liu clones get stat buffs?

 > Yes, via tile scans.
 Note that the clones are not classified as any gun types.